GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 - Specify `yes` for `Descending`
 - Close

-It is easy to forget to specify the sort order, but it is often important.
+Specifying the sort order is often forgotten, but it is often important.

 ![bg right w:400](images/2021-11-20-04-06-52.png)

 ---

-Display the latest 1 weight
+Displays the latest 1 weight
-- Click `More` in the text entry field to see what's inside
+- Click `More` in the text field to see what's inside
-- Since we want to get the first item, specify `:first item`
+- We want to get the first item, so specify `:first item`
 - Next, specify `'s WeightKg`
-- Click on the blank space and enter `kg`
+- Click on the blank space and type `kg`

 This completes setting the latest weight.
-Let's remember it as a method of data extraction and list processing.
+Remember this as a method for data extraction and list processing.

 ![bg right w:600](images/2021-11-20-04-10-59.png)